 The first harbingers of Christmas arrive in October when jarring sales and decorations follow fast on the heels of summer.
-But by December, Christmas's true heralds are out: twinkling lights lining streets, the smell of balsam and spice cookies wafting through the house and visits from friends and relatives.
+But by December, Christmas's true heralds are out: twinkling lights lining streets, the smell of balsam and gingerbread cookies wafting through the house, and visiting friends and relatives pile into ever room of your house.
 The season's spirit drives people to the mall, to the kitchen, to midnight mass and to festive gatherings.

 In this article, we'll learn about the history of Christmas from its pagan roots to its modern incarnation as a shopping blitz.